Table of Contents

 Orkes Conductor, the leading workflow orchestration platform, can be leveraged to build a service uptime monitoring system that fits your business operations.
 Unlike off-the-shelf monitoring tools, Orkes Conductor gives you full control over uptime checks, allowing you to customize logic to fit your exact business needs.
 Let’s walk through building the service uptime monitoring flow.

-To get started, simply create a free account in Orkes Developer Edition and follow along with the tutorial.
-This example is available as a ready-to-use template.
-For more details, check out the Availability Monitoring for HTTP Endpoints documentation to learn how to import and use it.
+To get started, simply create a free account in Orkes Developer Playground and follow along with the tutorial.

 Service uptime monitoring flow